Vijay Kumar Sinha

-Vijay Kumar Sinha is an Indian politician and 8th Deputy Chief Minister of Bihar along with Samrat Choudhary under Nitish Kumar as Chief Minister from January 2024.
+Vijay Kumar Sinha is an Indian politician who served as the 8th Deputy Chief Minister of Bihar along with Samrat Choudhary under Nitish Kumar as Chief Minister from January 2024 till April 2026.
+He is also serving as the Minister of Agriculture of Bihar.
 He was earlier the leader of the opposition in the Bihar Legislative Assembly.
 He is a member of the Bharatiya Janata Party and a member of Bihar Legislative Assembly from Lakhisarai constituency since 2010.

-He was the Speaker of the Bihar Legislative Assembly from 25 November 2020 to 24 August 2022, Vijay Sinha resigned from his post following a no-confidence motion moved against him by the then-ruling Mahagathbandhan.
+He was the Speaker of the Bihar Legislative Assembly from 25 November 2020 to 24 August 2022.
+Vijay Sinha resigned from his post following a no-confidence motion moved against him by the then-ruling Mahagathbandhan.

+Early life and education

+Sinha was born on 5 June 1967 in Tilakpur, Bihar.
+According to his election affidavit summary, he completed a civil engineering diploma from State Polytechnic, Begusarai.

+Political career

+Sinha has represented the Lakhisarai constituency in the Bihar Legislative Assembly as a Bharatiya Janata Party candidate.
+He served as Minister of Labour Resources in the Government of Bihar from 29 July 2017 to 16 November 2020.

+He was elected Speaker of the Bihar Legislative Assembly on 25 November 2020.
+He resigned from the post on 24 August 2022 after a no-confidence motion was moved against him following a change in the ruling coalition.

+After leaving the Speaker's office, Sinha served as Leader of the Opposition in the Bihar Legislative Assembly from 24 August 2022 to 28 January 2024.
+On 28 January 2024, he was appointed Deputy Chief Minister of Bihar along with Samrat Choudhary in the government headed by Nitish Kumar.